Resources - Blog

 Amazon will remove product listings that do not properly use the established variation themes mentioned above, so it is important that you familiarize yourself with these best practices in order to remain compliant and increase your chances of success with these product types.

-3. Describe each child product in detail so that they will be included in browse and search results and on product detail pages.
+- Describe each child product in detail, so they will be included in browse and search results and on product detail pages.

 Is Your Variation Viable?